M-o-a-T/moat-old/doc/index.rst

     This section describes possible tasks, for the benefit of external configuration editors.
 It is optional.

+    * whatever …

+      This hierarchy describes the task definitions which MoaT knows about.
+      The actual structure is up to you. "moat task list foo" will display all definitions in the /task/HOSTNAME/foo/… hierarchy.

+      * :taskdef

-    * NAME
+        * name

-      The task name is supposed to be unique.
+          Human-readable name for this task.

+          Please keep it unique.

         * language

           The programming language the code is written in.
           Probably "python", for now.

         * code

           Python: Full name of the Task object to run.
 Typically ``moat.task.MODULE.CLASS``, though you can use any callable that returns a ``moat.script.task.Task`` object.

         * summary

+          This is a one-line description of the code.

+        * description

-        This is a generic description what the task's code does.
+          This is a multi-line description of the code.
+Please include information about the data fields which the user may set.

         * data

           Describes the code's configuration.
 TODO.
-Probably JSON, e.g. a json-schema structure.
+Probably JSON, i.e. a json-schema structure.